DKolmas/DKolmas.github.io/_posts/2019-08-21-Road-Map-Of-Learning.md

    * Q-learning
    * SARSA and Expected Sarsa
  * Sample effificient learning - Dyna architecture for Planninig and Learning
+ * Upper confidence bound - what is that in the context of reinforcement and why we need it to consider (what type of the tool is that so we need it)

 Other topics are on the way as well...